tk-rusch/LEM/README.md

 Follow the steps in `LEM_cuda` directory to compile the extensions.
 We also provide a simple example on how to use it.

-If you are planning on using LEM for your own project, I very much recommend to use the compiled fast extension (in `LEM_cuda`) instead of the standard PyTorch code we provide in `src`.
+If you are planning on using LEM for your own project, I strongly recommend to use the compiled PyTorch extension (in `LEM_cuda`) instead of the standard PyTorch code we provide in `src`.

 # Running the experiments